 - Medical acupuncture can modify the dog's overall pain experience by sending signals to the brain and nervous system that change the dog's perception of pain.
 In addition, acupuncture can release painful trigger points in muscles and reduce abnormal nervous system activity.

-- Massage can be performed by a trained provider, but many massage techniques can also be taught for use at home.
+- Massage can be performed by a trained provider.
+However, many massage techniques can also be taught for use at home.
 Most dogs find massage to be very comforting.

 - Therapeutic laser provides an opportunity to modulate the nervous system to reduce pain.
 Laser also increases circulation and decreases inflammation.